Symantec/cwa-python-samples/README.md

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getEvents.py

-Script to get events that are generated due to misconfigurations of AWS resources as per policy or checks Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_get_event_details
+Script to get events that are generated due to misconfigurations of AWS resources as per policy or checks.
+Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_get_event_details

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getListofAccounts.py

-Script to get the list of all available accounts in the cloud infrastructure Refer to CWA REST API at https://apidocs.symantec.com/home/sCWA#_getaccounts
+Script to get the list of all available accounts in the cloud infrastructure.
+Refer to CWA REST API at https://apidocs.symantec.com/home/sCWA#_getaccounts

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getListofChecksForResoucres.py

-Script to get the list of checks along with the check details for the resource id you provide Refer to CWA REST API at https://apidocs.symantec.com/home/sCWA#_getchecksforservice
+Script to get the list of checks along with the check details for the resource id you provide.
+Refer to CWA REST API at https://apidocs.symantec.com/home/sCWA#_getchecksforservice

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getListofPolicies.py

 Script to get the list of all the existing policies.
-This includes policy information such as policy id and policy name Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_getpolicies
+This includes policy information such as policy id and policy name.
+Refer to CWA REST API at https://apidocs.symantec.com/home/SCWA#_getpolicies

 -----------------------------------------------------------------------------------------------------------------------
 cwa_getListofResources.py

 Script to get the list of resources for the service id you provide.
-Following are the services ID that are currently supported by CWA for AWS
+Following are the services ID that are currently supported by CWA for AWS:

 ServiceID:ServiceType